James-Chapman/cx-interview-questions/readme.md

 ### Use the right language

 Your work should be implemented in Python 3, JavaScript or TypeScript unless the question directs otherwise.
-If you considering using any other language, please check with ECS first.
+If you are considering using any other language, please check with ECS first.
 Your solution may be rejected if we do not have enough people familiar with your chosen language.

 ### Test your code